Totto16/msys2-install-packages-pinned/README.md

 * Allowed values: See Syntax below
 * Required

-The packages to install, thsi can be a complicated string, wrapped around mulrtiple lines, see the syntax below for more information.
+The packages to install, this can be a complicated string, wrapped around multiple lines, see the syntax below for more information.

 ##### Syntax